 Step 1: Verify Your Eligibility

-Step 3: Check School-Specific Requirements
+Step 3: Check the Specific School Requirements

 Step 4: Apply Early